-"A laundry room is a work space - a space that serves as a function to do a task well.
-Just like other important rooms, like a kitchen or living room, you should be considering your lifestyle and how you can maximize the function to best support that through the design of these areas," explains Gwen Whiting, co-founder of The Laundress.
-"While the machines generally get the most focus and real estate, I think what is most overlooked is the work area for the supporting tasks that require the most consideration.
-Storage, sorting, hanging, ironing, folding, stain removing, and hand-washing."
+Gwen Whiting, co-founder of The Laundress says, 'a laundry room is a work space - a space that serves as a function to do a task well.
+Just like other important rooms, like a kitchen or living room, you should be considering your lifestyle and how you can maximize the function to best support that through the design of these areas.'

 To help you figure out the best design for your space, we've listed out some common laundry room mistakes to avoid, plus some helpful tips from a panel of experts.

 During the planning phase, one of the biggest things to consider is lighting in your laundry space.
 Dim lighting can mean you can't spot clothing stains that need treating, washing machine symbols and sorting your laundry loads.

 Helen White, Interior Designer and Co-Founder of Houseof.com (opens in new tab) explains more, 'Laundry rooms can often be cramped and tight on space but it is a space which needs a lot of light - especially when sorting your lights and darks.
 When it comes to lighting this space you need a smaller fitting which packs a punch.'